Please join us in celebrating our 2022 graduates and the many accomplishments of members of the Psychology Department this year!

 Dr. Murray Levine was a member of the UB Psychology Department from 1968 until 2000.
 He was a member of the clinical area and a SUNY Distinguished Service Professor.
 Murray was among a core group of influential psychologists who helped launch the field of community psychology.
 This award recognizes original research that is poised to make a significant impact on the community surrounding UB and is sponsored by the generous support of Dr. Robert Fink, a UB alumnus and one of Murray’s former students.

-Bestowed by the Graduate School and the Graduate Student Association.
-The awards publicly recognize those graduate students who have demonstrated exceptional performance in the execution of their teaching responsibilities, teaching competence, effective mentorship of students, and the maintenance of high academic standards and expectations of student performance.
+Bestowed by UB's Graduate School and Graduate Student Association, the award recognizes graduate students who demonstrate exceptional performance in the execution of teaching responsibilities, teaching competence, effective mentorship of students, and maintenance of high academic standards and expectations of student performance.

 Honors the most outstanding graduating senior from each department in UB’s College of Arts and Sciences.
 The award recognizes the undergraduate who has best demonstrated the highest level of academic achievement and involvement in the Department of Psychology and the field of psychological science.